 Central Osaka covers the famous district known as Dotonbori and Namba area.
 Dotonbori refers to a specific area where you can find a large variety of stores and restaurants offering tasty local foods and experiences.
 The iconic Dotonbori Street is home to some of the most popular tourist attractions.
 Also, here you can find the famous billboards and signboards which play a key role to make a unique landscape full of neon lights at night.
 Dotonbori is also the perfect place to try Japanese izakaya.

 If you are interested in Osaka’s local food, trying Takoyaki should definitely be on your list.
 This delicious snack is a must-try that you can enjoy while exploring the area.
 There is an informative museum called Konamon Museum, where you can learn about the history of the Dotonbori district and Takoyaki.
 They also offer an exciting experience to make your own Takoyaki with your favorite ingredients.

 Kuromon Market is another must-visit place full of lively small shops selling a large selection of products including fresh seafood, fruit, vegetables, and more!
 The main street is about 600 meters long and packed with over 180 shops handling Osaka’s best specialties.
 Walking around the area is a fun experience for you to enjoy the local food and feel the vibrant atmosphere at the same time!

 Best places to visit in North Osaka (北大阪エリア)

 North Osaka is widely known under another name: Umeda.
-Umeda is often referred to as a business hub with the urbanised skyscrapers.
+Umeda is often referred to as a business hub with urbanized skyscrapers.
 It also serves as the very heart of commercial and entertainment attractions.
 The area is always packed with people because of the accessible location from the main railway stations.
-Huge shopping complexes such as Hep5 are close to the stations, and you can easily check the latest trends of Japanese fashion and culture there!
+Huge shopping complexes such as Hep5 are close to the stations, and you can easily check the latest trends in Japanese fashion and culture there!